joshteng/uptime-monitor/README.md

 A simple downtime monitoring and alert service for all your processes!

-Great for processes and microservices that do not expose any ports or endpoints for monitoring via fabulous services Uptime Robot (free version).
+Great for processes and microservices that do not expose any ports or endpoints for monitoring via fabulous services such as Uptime Robot (free version).

 ## How it works
 It sends a pushover notification whenever your service stops sending a pulse (see endpoint below).